Skip to content

 parent=Playgrounds, parameter=EXP_FILTER=asset_id in ('[asset_id]');SORTBY=inspection_date DESC

-This example demonstrates the use of a semi-colon to specify multiple parameters.
+This example demonstrates the use of a semicolon to specify multiple parameters.

 Return Geometry